-As noted previously, for a random super-position of linear surface gravity waves, the sea-surface η has a Gaussian pdf (6.4).
+As noted previously, for a random super-position of linear surface gravity waves, the seasurface η has a Gaussian pdf (6.4).
 For a narrow banded distribution, we saw that the wave amplitudes slowly vary.
 Here we derive the pdf of the wave amplitude and thus wave heights.
+This originally comes from Longuet-Higgins as well!
 This derivation comes from Tim Jannsen who kindly shared it with me.